 Your cat knows that just as long as they keep purring, you’ll keep petting.
 We all want our cats to be happy, after all.
 Your cat will stick around until they’ve had enough.

 If the purring stops, however, it’s time for you to stop.
 Excessive petting can overstimulate cats.
 This will hurt, and they’ll react with scratching or biting.

 Some may consider this to be another form of cat manipulation.
 It can look like your cat is dictating when you may and may not show them affection.

 This is true, but only to an extent.
 Remember, overstimulation is painful for a cat.
 They’re no longer experiencing pleasure, but discomfort.

 This brings us back to what we discussed earlier.
 Your cat trusts and loves you, but you are bigger and stronger than them.
-They will always have this in the back of their mind.
+They will always have this in the back of their minds.
 These reactions are a reminder that cats can defend themselves if they must.